hudginspj/rad-tolerance/README.txt

 This demonstates the ability to specify a top-level control loop with a task graph, and demonstrates garbage collection.

 To run the MPI-based experiment
-$ mpiexec -np 3 distributed task
+$ mpiexec -np 3 distributed_task

+The chief instructs two nodes to complete a task, then to send hashes of their outputs.
+These hashes are compared, and if they do not match, the process is repeated until they do.
+Currently, the bit_gremlin() function in tasks.c is set to produce errors only for the first attempt.

+The process will complete successfully, but sometimes exits with a corrupted memory error.